How to use remote assistance with Ubuntu Frame

 This document describes how to use the remote assistance function in Ubuntu Frame.

 The remote assistance feature of Ubuntu Frame is provided by the ubuntu-frame-vnc snap.
-It is a distribution of wayvnc built and configured to work with Ubuntu Frame.
+This needs to run on the same device as Ubuntu Frame and, under the hood, it uses wayvnc built and configured to work with Ubuntu Frame.

 Using as a daemon